 In February 2019, CSC Holdings entered into a \$1,000,000 incremental term loan facility ("Incremental Term Loan B-4") under its existing credit facilities agreement.
 The proceeds from the Incremental Term Loan B-4 were used to redeem \$894,700 in aggregate principal amount of CSC Holdings' 10.125% senior notes due 2023, representing the entire aggregate principal amount outstanding, and paying related fees, costs and expenses.
 The Incremental Term Loan B-4 was due to mature on April 15, 2027 and was issued with an original issue discount of 1.0%.
-The Incremental Term Loan B-4 was comprised of eurodollar borrowings and alternative base rate borrowings and bore interest at a rate per annum equal to the adjusted LIBOR or the alternate base rate, as applicable, plus the applicable margin, where the applicable margin was (i) with respect to any alternate base rate loan, 2.00% per annum and (ii) with respect to any eurodollar loan, 3.0%.
-The Incremental Term Loan B-4 was repaid in full in October 2019 with proceeds from Incremental Term Loan B-5 discussed below.
+The Incremental Term Loan B-4 was comprised of eurodollar borrowings or alternative base rate borrowings and bore interest at a rate per annum equal to the adjusted LIBOR or the alternate base rate, as applicable, plus the applicable margin, where the applicable margin was (i) with respect to any alternate base rate loan, 2.00% per annum and (ii) with respect to any eurodollar loan, 3.0%.
+The Incremental Term Loan B-4 was repaid in full in October 2019 with proceeds from the Incremental Term Loan B-5 discussed below.

-In October 2019, CSC Holdings entered into a \$3,000,000, incremental term loan facility ("Incremental Term Loan B-5") under its existing credit facilities agreement, out of which \$500,000 was available on a delayed draw basis.
+In October 2019, CSC Holdings entered into a \$3,000,000 (\$2,977,500 outstanding at December 31, 2020), incremental term loan facility ("Incremental Term Loan B-5") under its existing credit facilities agreement, out of which \$500,000 was available on a delayed draw basis.
 The Incremental Term Loan B-5 matures on April 15, 2027 and was issued at par.
 The Incremental Term Loan B-5 may be comprised of eurodollar borrowings or alternative base rate borrowings, and will bear interest at a rate per annum equal to the Adjusted LIBOR or the alternate base rate, as applicable, plus the applicable margin, where the applicable margin is (i) with respect to any alternate base rate loan, 1.50% per annum and (ii) with respect to any eurodollar loan, 2.50% per annum.
 The Company is required to make scheduled quarterly payments equal to 0.25% (or \$7,500) of the principal amount of the Incremental Term Loan B-5, beginning with the fiscal quarter ended June 30, 2020.
-Voluntary prepayments of the Incremental Term Loan B-5 in connection with certain repricing transactions on or prior to the date that is six months after the draw date will be subject to a call premium of 1.00%.